Fungi have the following characteristics:

-- basic structural unit is almost always hypha (a, b)
+- basic structural unit is almost always a hypha, a branched filament of cells (a, b)

-- reproductive propagule almost always spore (c, usually single-celled)
+- reproductive propagule almost always a spore (c, usually single-celled)

 - nutrition is heterotrophic and absorptive (they secrete enzymes that break down organic matter, then absorb soluble products)